Pronto in context

 “… Sorry, you’ve got the wrong number!”

 This is a scene from a sketch by the famous Italian comedy trio Aldo, Giovanni & Giacomo.
-In this excerpt, two of the main characters are making a prank call to their friend.
+In this excerpt, two of the main characters make a prank call to their friend.

 A: “Pronto Dante, sono Lorenzo.
 Ti va di venire per un caffè?”
 B: “Sì, pronto Lorenzo!
 Va bene, arrivo subito.”